The Candidates Tournament 2016 was held in Moscow (Russia) 10th-29th March. 1. Sergey Karjakin - 8.5 out of 14 scores.

 GM Peter Svidler is the Organiser's nominee for the Candidates Tournament 2014.
 The Candidates Tournament 2014 will take place in Khanty-Mansiysk, Siberia (Russia) 12th-30th March.
 All candidates: Vladimir Kramnik, Levon Aronian, Dmitry Andreikin, Veselin Topalov, Shakhriyar Mamedyarov, Sergey Karjakin, Peter Svidler and Viswanathan Anand, who lost to Magnus Carlsen the World Chess Championship 2013 Match Anand - Carlsen in November, Chennai 2013.

-The Women's World Chess Championship 2013 match Anna Ushenina versus Hou Yifan takes place in Taizhou (China) 10th-23rd September.
+The Women's World Chess Championship 2013 match Anna Ushenina against Hou Yifan was held in Taizhou, China, from 10th to 23rd September.
 10 games.
 Anna Ushenina - Hou Yifan 1.5-5.5.
 Hou Yifan of China is the Women's World Chess Champion again.

-Women's World Chess Championship 2013 Match Anna Ushenina vs Hou Yifan, Taizhou 2013.
-Closing Ceremony
+Women's World Chess Championship 2013 Match Anna Ushenina versus Hou Yifan, Taizhou 2013

 Baku, Azerbaijan, 5th May 2013.
 The FIDE Presidential Board meeting today confirmed Chennai as the venue for the World Chess Championship match between defending champion Viswanathan Anand and World No. 1 Magnus Carlsen, 6-26 November 2013.
 The agreement was signed by Bharat Singh, Hony Secretary All India Chess Federation and FIDE President Kirsan Ilyumzhinov.